 14. When and where are the Live Sessions?
 Is the Fellowship held virtually?
-All Friday Live Sessions will be held virtually via Zoom (10 dates).
-Most Saturday Live Sessions will be held virtually (6 dates).
-Three (3) Saturday Live sessions are being planned to be held in person on the UCLA Campus.
-Reference the Program Details section of the
+All Friday and Saturday Live Sessions will be held virtually via Zoom.
+Reference the Program Details section of the Overview for exact dates.

 Friday and Saturday sessions typically run from 9:00 AM to 5:00 PM, but exact starting and ending times may vary slightly.
 Although we may not always be in an actual session from 9:00 AM - 5:00 PM, offline time can be utilized for reflecting on session content individually and/or with colleagues, exploring and contributing to the Learning Community, preparing for Collaborative Learning Groups, or working on Culminating Projects.